-&lt;sup>56 Disclaimer: If there is a discrepancy between the information provided in this Appendix and the Regulations, then the Regulations prevail.
+&lt;sup>58 Disclaimer: If there is a discrepancy between the information provided in this Appendix and the Regulations, then the Regulations prevail.
 (See the Waters Regulations and the MVFAWR.)

-&lt;sup>57 Note that this category includes mineral exploration.
+Note that this category includes mineral exploration.

-Appendix C - Water Licensing Criteria58
+Appendix C - Water Licensing Criteria